 - Monoprice DJ style

 DJ headphones vs. Studio headphones / What is the difference between them and what features separate them:

+DJ headphones are also good for normal use, but in the studio, you want different specs.
 When you are playing music and mixing tracks, it is not necessary to hear a full dynamic range of a song.
 DJ quality headphones offer potent Kick, Snare, and HiHat, which are essential to guide you to a perfect and smooth mix.
 Studio headphones, on the other hand, provide better sound quality and flat frequency response.

 The second feature that separates them is the headphone type.
 “Closed-back” is most common for loud environments and, therefore, for DJing.
 “Open-back” might lack isolation but offer better sound quality for the same price range.
 That is not a definite rule, as you can find both types delivering similar results in both Studio and Live environments.

 Now that you know what to consider on every pair of DJ headphones, you can narrow down the list of available models to that which interest you the most.
 Investing in a pair of good quality DJ headphones is one of the more thoughtful things you can do as a DJ.
 As a musician, the only irreplaceable “tool” is your hearing.
 So, do not act cheap, pick one of the above, and you are safe.

 DJ headphones by quality-monster brands such as Pioneer, Sennheiser, and Beyerdynamic, makes the final choice pleasantly painful!

 Once again, the final choice is up to you.
 If you like comfortable and light DJ headphones go for an on-ear type.
 If you want to focus more on isolation, then the over-ear is definitely for you.
 There are many different options out there, a wide variety of brands, features, and price tags, for you to choose according to your preferences and budget.